 Moving east toward the foot of the Cumberland Plateau, you will find another water based park on Tims Ford Lake.
 Tims Ford State Park has lots of trails, both paved and natural surfaced that take you by the lake and over the hills and hollows.
 Hiking and mountain biking are the featured activities.

 Working your way up the Cumberland Plateau, this flat table land holds many interesting features that trails take you to in the South Cumberland State Park.
 Buggytop Cave, the Sewanee Natural Bridge, Black Canyon and Sycamore Falls in Grundy Forest State Natural Area, Grundy Lakes Day Use Park is a great swimming hole in the summer and you can take a hike along the historic Coke Ovens where coal was converted to coke and shipped down to South Pittsburg to help make iron and steel.
 Be sure to stop by the 107 year old Dutch Maid Bakery in Tracy City to stock up on goodies to eat on your hikes.
-Head north to the Savage Gulf State Natural Area and chose from over 50 miles of trails which take you by big trees, waterfalls and great views of lots of scenery.
+Head north to the Savage Gulf State Natural Area and choose from over 50 miles of trails which take you by big trees, waterfalls and great views of lots of scenery.

 Fall Creek Falls